qitianshi/tyros/Lesson 1/README.md

 It just prints `Hi!`.
 When a new value is assigned, the variable forgets its old value.

 ## Conclusion
 In this lesson you learned about how to get output from your Python code using the `print` statement, how to write notes in your code with comments, and how to create, modify, and print variables.

-In the next lesson you'll learn more about what we can do with these simple tools!
+In the next lesson, you'll learn more about what we can do with these simple tools!

 ---
 © 2022 Qi Tianshi.
 This file is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license (CC BY-NC-SA 4.0) license](https://creativecommons.org/licenses/by-nc-sa/4.0/).